castai/docs/docs/guides/start-saving-quickly.md

 #### Upgrading Evictor

-- check the Evictor version you are currently using:
+- Check the Evictor version you are currently using:

     ```
     helm ls -n kube-system
     ```

-- update helm chart repository to make sure that your helm command is aware of the latest charts:
+- Update the helm chart repository to make sure that your helm command is aware of the latest charts:

     ```
     helm repo update
     ```

-- install latest Evictor version:
+- Install the latest Evictor version:

     ```
     helm -n kube-system upgrade -i evictor castai/evictor --set dryRun=false
     ```

-- check whether Evictor version was changed:
+- Check whether the Evictor version was changed:

     ```
     helm ls -n kube-system